Note: For Litecoin or Bitcoin Cash please see Part II

-I have my receipt and waited 15 minutes, but I still don't see my bitcoin....
+I have my receipt and waited at least 30 minutes, but I still don't see my bitcoin....

 The first step is to see if your bitcoin has actually arrived on the Bitcoin network and, if so, whether or not it has been confirmed.
 This process is pretty easy:

 1. The address on your receipt should match the address you scanned or typed in at the ATM (except in the case of paper wallets).
 You'll need to lookup this address on a block explorer, which is simply a website for viewing the Bitcoin network.

 2. Visit Blockchain.info in a browser on your mobile phone or desktop computer.
 You should see a search box.
 This is where you want to paste or type in your address.